alwashali/persistence_diff/README.md

 The file can be overwhelming to analyze.
 Comparing the persistence location report with that of a clean system can significantly reduce the number of items to analyze.

-To use the script, you need to download the persistence locations from a confirmed clean system and compare it with the persistence locations on the infected system.
+To use the script, you need to download the persistence locations from a confirmed clean system and compare it with the persistence locations of the infected system.

 ## **Dependencies Installation**